simensandhaug/StartCode/README.md

-# BadBuoy-solution
+# BadBuoys-solution

-Our solution writes metadata and sensor-measurements into the database from a file that is posted via HTTP to the server.
+Our solution writes metadata and sensor-measurements into the database from a file that is posted via HTTP to the server and provides a REST-API for querying the data for easy frontend integration.

 ## Install Requirements